greenm01/ec4x/docs/ec4x_specs.md

 | SLD5      | 75       | 5 - 20    | 40%        |
 | SLD5      | 90       | 2 - 20    | 50%        |

-Upgrading a Planetary Shield to a new SLD level requires diabling the old shield and replacing it with a new one.
+Upgrading a Planetary Shield to a new SLD level requires salvaging the old shield and replacing it with a new one.
 A Planet may not have more than one shield.

 Ground Batteries are immobile, low-tech, land based units that have the firepower of a Battleship at half the cost.
 They lob kinetic shells into orbit and are not upgraded by technology and research.